 - Applicants may have no more than one repeat (F, D or W) in any of the above prerequisite college courses within five years of applying to the Surgical Technician Certificate program.

-- Applicants who have received a “D”, “F”, or “W” for any of the following courses at
+- Applicants who have received more than one “D”, “F”, or “W” for any of the following

-MVCC or at any other college will be ineligible to apply to the Surgical Technician
+courses at MVCC or at any other college will be ineligible to apply to the Surgical

 - Human Anatomy & Physiology 1